 -

-Dr. Deanna Towns earned her bachelor's degree in social work from the University of Georgia, her master's in marriage and family therapy from Liberty University in Virginia, and her doctorate in counselor education and supervision at Regent University in Virginia.
+Dr. Deanna Towns earned her bachelor's degree in social work from the University of Georgia, her master's in Marriage and Family Therapy from Liberty University in Virginia, and her doctorate in Counselor Education and Supervision at Regent University in Virginia.
 Prior to joining the Bethel community, Deanna worked as an adjunct professor at Regent University and as a clinical mental health counselor in private practice.
 She is involved in educating students and supervisors cross-culturally and establishing the profession of counseling in Eastern Europe.
+Deanna is a Licensed Professional Clinical Counselor (MN) as well as an NBCC Approved Clinical Supervisor.